1 Corinthians 15:29

 Explanation

-This phrase likely refers to a practice where living individuals were baptized on behalf of those who had already died.
+This phrase refers to a practice known to the Corinthians where living believers were baptized on behalf of those who had died.

 Why Confusing